Embracing Negative Space in Interior Design

 1. Creates Balance

 For example, if you place a large piece of artwork on the wall, the area around it—the empty space—allows the piece to shine.
-In turn, this brings a sense of calm, giving your eye a place to rest.
+This brings a sense of calm, giving your eye a place to rest.

 2. Enhances Visual Impact